ZakL1/BetterGaming/README.md

 BetterGaming is a site for people who want to get better at video games, it is targetted at all age groups 16+, but mainly focuses on 18-29.
 The goal of the website is to sell courses to people who want to get betetr at video games, whether thats to pay in an esports team or just beat a friend for once.

+The user can read through the 3 different courses and see which one suits them best, if the user is interested they can click on the contact page and fill out the form.

 ![Responsive Mockup](assets/images/responsive.PNG)

 ### Existing Features